reef-chain/subsquid-evm-event-processor/README.md

 # Reef EVM event processor Squid sample

-Sample project for processing and indexing EVM events in the Reef chain using the [Subsquid's FireSquid version for Substrate chains](https://docs.subsquid.io/firesquid/substrate-indexing/).
+Sample project for processing and indexing EVM events in the Reef chain using the [Subsquid's ArrowSquid version for Substrate chains](https://docs.subsquid.io/sdk/resources/substrate/frontier-evm/).

 Built upon [Squid Frontier EVM template](https://github.com/subsquid/squid-frontier-evm-template) and adapted to be used with Reef chain.